Family and Medical Leave Act (VI.E.1)

 - To care for a Son or Daughter during the first 12 months following birth or placement.

-- To care for his or her Spouse, Domestic Partner, Son, Daughter, or Parent with a Serious Health Condition, as certified by the Family Member's Health Care Provider.
+- To care for his or her Spouse, Son, Daughter, or Parent with a Serious Health Condition, as certified by the Family Member's Health Care Provider.

 For certain FMLA-qualifying reasons, Eligible Employees may take Intermittent or Reduced Schedule Leave.